lngns/OCP3/README.md

 In the case there are inside a string, then double quotes must be changed to single quotes, to match regular XML code.
 Ex: `<phoc:out var="$foo" />` and `<span class="{phoc:out var='$foo'}">...</span>`

 Any PHP expression can be passed to PHOC tags, as long as it is of the requested type.
+The dialect also supports comment with a weird syntax: `<phoc:!-- comment here --/>`.
+They can be expressed as the RegExp `/\<phoc:!--(.*)--\/?\>/sU` and are removed before emission of the resulting XML or HTML code.

 ```cpp
 namespace phoc